DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Creating Journal Entries.md

 - Journal entries should all be found in the `Avernoth/Narrative/JournalEntries` folder or a subfolder of it.

-1. Right-click in the content browser and search up `Data Asset`
+1. Right-click in the content browser and search up `Data Asset`.
+Click it to create a new data asset
-2.
+2. Name the data asset with the following format: `JournalEntry_[ENTRY_NAME_HERE]`.
+3. Open the data asset and change the following fields:
+	1. `Entry Name`: The name of the journal entry.
+This will be displayed in the journal at a later date when looking back at the entry.
+	2. `Entry Description`: A short description of the journal entry.
+This will be displayed in the *codex* at a later date when looking back at the entry.
+	3. `Entry Text`: The text of the journal entry.
+This is the main body of the journal entry.